pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Logic: The art of thinking and reasoning in strict accordance with the limitations and incapacities of the human misunderstanding."
 --Ambrose Bierce

+"No man can change the nature of another."
+--Chuck, *Billions*

 "Everything is a branch of comedy now.
 Everybody is a comedian.
 Everything is subversive.
 And I find that very tiresome."
 --John Bird